josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 ## 🛰️ Why This Note Exists

-A number of people connected to Jewish communal life, broadly understood, are currently operating inside secular systems that are under extreme pressure.
+A number of people connected to Jewish communal life, broadly understood, are operating inside secular systems under extreme pressure.

 Some are in defence, technology, law, finance, politics, media, academia, activism, public service, or community advocacy.